 This small path should lead you to Iwakiyama Sakurabayashi Park (岩木山桜林公園) within 30 minutes.
 In spring, it is another beautiful spot for cherry blossom viewing (^_-)-☆.

-From the first photo in the tweet on the top left-hand side, you will go past the second photo on the top right-hand side, then the bottom left-hand side, and lastly, the photo on the bottom right-hand side.
+From the first photo in the tweet, go past the second photo on the top right-hand side, then the bottom left-hand side, and lastly the photo on the bottom right-hand side.

 This is the first 90 minutes of your hike!